Water Infrastructure Finance and Innovation Act Program (EPA)

 Funding:

-• Small communities with a population of 25,000 or less: $5 million minimum.
+• Filter — Small or Rural Communities: Small communities with a population of 25,000 or less: $5 million minimum(projects are allowed to be smaller).

 • All other communities: $20 million minimum.